NeoScript/pubsub-emulator-ui/README.md

     - To learn more about devcontainers check out [this link](https://code.visualstudio.com/docs/remote/containers)
 4. Spin up the supporting docker-compose file
     - note: we are currently spinning up [this very helpful wrapper](https://github.com/marcelcorso/gcloud-pubsub-emulator) around the emulator.
-    - additionally I have the [gcp-pubsub-emulator-ui](https://github.com/echocode-io/gcp-pubsub-emulator-ui) image spinning up as well just so I can use it as a reference for some functionality
-    - at some point we may try and transition to just spinning up the gcloud sdk itself
+    - at some point we may try and transition to just spinning up the gcloud sdk itself (if anyone knows an easy way, tell me!)

 5. Start serving the angular webapp
     ```